ghc-proposals/ghc-proposals/proposals/0000-language-editions.rst

   * In GHCi, the default language edition will be the latest ``Stable`` edition. ``-Wmissing-language-edition`` will be off by default.

+- In GHCi, the top-level can have a distinct language edition from loaded files.
+If a file is being loaded and does not specify its own language edition, it inherits from the language edition in force at the top-level.

 - A language edition can control almost all behaviors of GHC.
 The meaning (or existence) of other flags can depend on language edition.
 While we will not implement it this way, we can imagine that GHC becomes